2017 Wuhan Open – Singles

 Caroline Garcia defeated Ashleigh Barty in the final, 6–7^{(3–7)}, 7–6^{(7–4)}, 6–2 to win the singles tennis title at the 2017 Wuhan Open.
-It was the fourth title of her career and first on hardcourts, after prior titles on clay and grass.
+It was the fourth WTA Tour singles title of her career.

 Petra Kvitová was the defending champion, but lost in the first round to Peng Shuai.

 Garbiñe Muguruza retained the WTA no. 1 singles ranking after Simona Halep and Karolína Plíšková lost in the second round and quarterfinals, respectively.

 Seeds

 The top eight seeds received a bye into the second round.